MobileFirst-Platform-Developer-Center/TagNotificationsAndroid/README.md

 ### Usage
-Follow the instructions in the tutorials listed below.
+Follow the instructions in the tutorial(s) listed below.

 ### Tutorials